MLMI2-CSSI/foundry/README.md

 # Documentation
 Information on how to install and use Foundry is available in our documentation [here](https://ai-materials-and-chemistry.gitbook.io/foundry/v/docs/).

-DLHub documentation for model publication and running information can be found [here](https://dlhub-sdk.readthedocs.io/en/latest/servable-publication.html).
+Garden documentation for model publication and running information can be found [here](https://garden-ai.readthedocs.io/en/latest/user_guide/introduction/).

 # Quick Start
 Install Foundry-ML via command line with: